ryan-a-baker/eks-node-drainer/README.md

 The eks-iam-authenticator in the Lambda will allow us to authenticate to the K8S API using the IAM role that's applied to the Lambda.
 Given that I'm trying to maintain a "least-privileged" model, I created roles that only have the permission needed for the service (list pods, patch nodes for cordoning, and evict pods).

-To apply these roles just simply run:
+To apply these roles just run:

 ```kubectl apply -f clusterrole.yml clusterrolebinding.yml```